KimJoon93/Java_Calendar/README.md

 ## 2018.3.5 (problem solve)

-The problem of this code was I didn't change the date to 1st day.
+The problem of this code was I didn't change the system date to 1st day.
 For example if today is 2018.3.5 Monday
 ``
 calendar.day of week
 ``
 it prints 2.
 (Because day start with sunday)
-I only set year and month so everyday 1st day has been changed and it doesn't fit with real calendar.
+I only set year and month.
+So everyday 1st day has been changed and it doesn't fit with real calendar.
 So I set to 1st day and solve the problem.

 ## what